Operational sex ratio: Some factors that affect OSR

+The Adult Sex Ratio (ASR) influences the OSR because if there is an unbalance in the number of adult females and males in a population, this can be carried ont to the number of each sex ready to mate.
+ASR in wild populations are rarely balanced, due for example to differences between the sexes in developmental rates or survival probabilities to adulthood.

 The operational sex ratio is affected by the length of time each sex spends in caring for young or in recovering from mating.
 For example, if females cease mating activity to care for young, but males do not, then more males would be ready to mate, thus creating a male biased OSR.
 One aspect of gestation and recovery time would be clutch loss.
 Clutch loss is when offspring or a group of offspring is lost, due to an accident, predation, etc. This, in turn, affects how long reproductive cycles will be in both males and females.
 If the males were to invest more time in the care of their offspring, they would be spending less time mating.
 This pushes the population towards a female biased OSR and vice versa.
 Whether or not it is the males or females investing more care in their offspring, if they were to lose their offspring for whatever reason, this would then change the OSR to be less biased because the once occupied sex becomes available to mate again.

 As aforementioned, another major factor that influences OSR is potential rate of reproduction (PRR).
 Any sexual differences in the PRR will also change the OSR, so it is important to look at factors that change PRR as well.
 These include constraints to environmental factors such as food or nesting sites.
 For example, if males are required to provide a nutrient high gift before mating (most likely food) then when nutrients available is high, the OSR will be male biased because there is plenty of nutrients available to provide gifts.
 However, if nutrients is low, less males will be ready to reproduce, causing the population to have a female biased OSR.
 Another example would be if, in a certain species, males provided care for offspring and a nest.
 If the availability of nesting sites decreased, we would see the population trend towards a more female biased OSR because only a small number of males actually have a nest while all the females, regardless of a nest or not, are still producing eggs.